konika-01/Machine-Learning-Modes-For-House-Price-Prediction/README.md

 Ridge Regression slightly improves generalization by reducing overfitting.
 Lasso Regression shows higher bias (underfitting), indicating it removes too many features.
 Overall, Ridge Regression provides the most balanced performance.

 ---

+### `Future Improvements`

+Feature scaling and normalization for better model stability.
+Hyperparameter tuning using GridSearchCV or RandomizedSearchCV.
+Experiment with Polynomial Regression, Decision Trees, or Random Forest for comparison.
+Deploy the final model using Streamlit or Flask for real-time prediction.

+---